NathanTeakle/week5_hw/README.md

 You'll need to use the Moment.js library to work with date and time.
 Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.`

-Minimum Requirements

-Functional, deployed application.

-GitHub repository with a unique name and a README describing project.

-The application displays timeblocks for standard business hours (9 a.m. to 5 p.m.).

-Each timeblock contains an input field and save button.

-Clicking a timeblock's "Save" button stores the input text in local storage, allowing the text to persist when the application is refreshed.

-The current day is displayed at the top of the calendar.

-Each timeblock is color coded to indicate whether it is in a past, present, or future hour.

-GIVEN that an employee adds events to a specific hour in a calendar

-WHEN the employee clicks the save button

-THEN events are saved in the timeblock for that hour